 In 1929, a railroad tunnel was dug when the railroad added a second parallel track on their busy St. Louis to Kansas City mainline.
 This project focused on eliminating the original route that crested the watershed boundary between the Meramec and Missouri Rivers.

 Through the years, Gray Summit continued to grow, especially when Route 66 barreled through.
 In 1926, both the newly created US Highway 66 and Highway 50 were both aligned through the community.
 In the early 1950s, Route 66 was too congested and it was realigned to the south, bypassing the main portion of the town.

-A family friendly stop in Gray Summit is Purina Farms that allows visitors to pet and feed farm animals and provides demonstrations on sheep-shearing, cow milking and caring for household pets.
+One of the best stops in Gray Summit today is Parina Farms that allows visitors to pet and feed farm animals and provides demonstrations on sheep-shearing, cow milking and caring for household pets.
 Another is the Shaw Nature Reserve which spans 2,400 acres of natural Ozark lands and 1.5 miles of Meramec River frontage.
 It dates back to 1925 and was named after Henry Shaw, the founder of the Missouri Botanical Gardens.